 When it’s time to buy photography gear online my process usually begins with reviews.
 From there I narrow it down to the main contenders within my budget.
 While I used to turn to DPreview first I’m increasingly going straight to Youtube.
-That’s where two guys from Canada (Chris & Jordan) aka TheCameraStoreTV do some of the best photography gear reviews around.
+That’s where two guys from Canada (Evelyn & Dave) aka TheCameraStoreTV do some of the best photography gear reviews around.
 Then there’s the ever popular DigitalRev channel where Kai W adds some levity to the oh so serious world of camera buying.
 Imaging Resource is my favourite camera review site for checking image quality, screens and settings.

 Once I’ve narrowed it down to two or three contenders I’ll check Amazon’s Camera & Photo Section for a baseline of prices and to get a broader feel for the equipment in daily use from user reviews.
 Next stop is usually eBay’s Camera & Photography section where I’ll order results by ‘Buy it Now’ and ‘Price + P&P: lowest first’ to get a feel for the prices of the camera both new and used.

 Then the real hunt begins as I trawl the corners of the internet looking for that rare animal – a good deal from an online photography store I can confidently trust.
 I know too many photographers (myself included) who’ve been burnt by buying from dodgy eBay sellers and grey import sites that I’ve finally learned my lesson to stick to trusted retailers.
 So here’s my recommendations for the best places to buy camera equipment online…

-Wex Photographic was voted best online shop in Which?’s 2014 survey of over 10,000 members beating much loved stores stores like John Lewis.
+Wex Photographic was voted joint best online shop in Which?’s 2020 survey of over 7,000 members beating much loved stores stores like John Lewis.
 It’s wide range of products was one of the main reasons members gave – in the words of one member: ‘Wex is helpful and efficient, with good prices and a huge range.’
 Wex has a TrustPilot rating of 4.9 out of 5 from over 26,000 reviews.

 Wex Photographic – Lenses